haryve/Lawyerup/README.md

 - Migrated all `Image.network` widgets to `CachedNetworkImage` with placeholders and error handlers.
 - Documented basic setup instructions in this README.
+- Added instructions for customizing the iOS launch screen.
+- Updated feed, onboarding, and profile pages to display cached images.

 ### Planned improvements

 - Provide more environment setup steps, including `flutter doctor` output.
 - Add static analysis (`flutter analyze`) and automated testing.
+- Document overall app architecture and feature roadmap.
+- Set up a simple CI workflow to build and analyze pull requests.